denizalp/BeHappih/content/about.md

 ---
-description: HAPPIH in the News
+description: About HAPPIH
 keywords:
 - about
 - team
-title: News
+title: About Us
 ---